catalyst-fp7/documents/interoperability/interoperability.md

 This consortium believes that the lack of shared standards to allow such tools to exchange data with each other and share results on standard Internet platforms has prevented these tools to build upon one-another's strengths and greatly hurt the broader adoption of specialized CI tools in Internet discussions.

 This document attempts to describe and standardize the most common interactions of software tools applicable to the CI field to foster reuse, experimentation and adoption.
-It is build upon the belief that at this stage in the adoption curve of CI tools, a "lowest common denominator" approach will allow the best chance that multiple tools outside the catalyst consortium will adopt the standard.
+It is built upon the belief that at this stage in the adoption curve of CI tools, a "lowest common denominator" approach will allow the best chance that multiple tools outside the catalyst consortium will adopt the standard.

 # Requirements

 ## Sharing raw concept maps

-Most collective intelligence tools allow organizing ideas in some sort of structure (a concept map in the very broadest sense).
+Most collective intelligence tools allow organizing ideas in some sort of structure that reflects the discussion back to the participants (a concept map in the very broadest sense).
 Creating a Data Model to represent the following in a systems-independent way while preserving as much semantic as practical, is the core of this specification:

  * The concepts of the concept map and their links